zachhannum/the-word-of-iron/manuscript/chapter_2.md

 The opening was now wide enough to allow even Sev to fit through.
 They stared into the darkness that even Rykker's engine could not penetrate.

-"On second thought, I'll just stay here and wait for the Kadorans to come along.
+"On second thought, I'll just stay here and wait for the Antuzans to come along.
 I think I prefer them to whatever is waiting for us inside that cave."
 Viggo took another swig from his flask.

 "I'm with the medic on this one," Rykker said.
 "I've led archeological digs before, but wandering into a dark tunnel, in the dead of night, surrounded by enemies seems like a death wish.
 What if there isn’t anything on the other side, and when we return they are waiting for us?"